dfreeman/ember-ace/README.md

  - `minLines`: the minimum number of lines the editor should contain
  - `maxLines`: the maximum number of lines the editor should expand to

+#### Completion
+ - `enableDefaultAutocompletion`: a boolean indicating whether to enable Ace's default completions (which basically just look for similar words within the existing document)
+ - `enableLiveAutocompletion`: whether to automatically trigger completion, or require the user to make an explicit gesture (typically `Ctrl + Space`)
+ - `suggestCompletions`: an action to supply your own completion suggestions (see below for details)

 #### Overlays
  - `markers`: an array of marker objects, each containing the following keys:
    - `class`: the class name that should be applied to the element(s) overlaying the marked text